 - the right for an undertaking to adapt without valid reason the price, the characteristics or the conditions of the agreement;

 - shifting the economic risk which is normally to be borne by one party to another party without counterpart;

 - limiting or excluding, in an inappropriate manner the legal rights of a party in case of breach of contract by the other party;

 - the exclusion of liability for gross negligence.

 These new rules regarding unlawful terms will apply to agreements entered into, renewed or adapted after 1st of December 2020.
 They do not apply to agreements that are already into force (to the extent they are not renewed or adapted after the given date).

 More detailed rules on unfair market practices in B2B relations are also inserted in the Belgian Business Code (new art.
 103/1 e.s. of the Code of Economic Law).

 By analogy to what is already the case in B2C relations, the new rules provide for a black list of misleading and aggressive market practices that are prohibited towards other undertakings, in addition to a more general definition of misleading and aggressive market practices.

 If before an undertaking wished to challenge the market practices of another undertaking, it had, as a general matter, to prove a violation of a law or of the duty of care, affecting or capable of affecting the professional interests of one or more undertakings.

-With the new rules an undertaking may now also challenge the market practises of another undertaking based on the black list of misleading and aggressive market practices as well as the general definitions of these terms and claim a cease and desist order to have the malpractice stopped besides compensation for incurred damage.
+With the new rules an undertaking may now also challenge the market practises of another undertaking based on the new general definitions of the terms misleading and aggressive practices and claim a cease and desist order to have the malpractice stopped besides compensation for incurred damage.
 Additionally, the economic inspection service and the minister of economy are granted the right to initiate a cease and desist order.